Jinyifei/MAPPINGS/README.txt

 * `abund/`:  A set of useful abundance settings that can be read interactively during a run.
 Optional.
 * `atmos/`:  A set of useful radiation source files and stellar atmosphere models.
 Optional.
 * `docs/`:  Help, source references and cookbook guides
-* `tools/`:  A set of C and other tools for manipilting MAPPINGS output such as reddening
+* `tools/`:  A set of C and other tools for manipulating MAPPINGS output such as reddening

 ### Key Build Area Directories and Files: